nealde/nealde.github.io/_posts/2017-6-15-Random-Forest-Tutorial.md

-An example to compare multi-output regression with random forest and the *multioutput.MultiOutputRegressor <multiclass>* meta-estimator.
+An example to compare multi-output regression with random forest and the *multioutput.MultiOutputRegressor* meta-estimator.

-This example illustrates the use of the *multioutput.MultiOutputRegressor <multiclass>* meta-estimator to perform multi-output regression.
+This example illustrates the use of the *multioutput.MultiOutputRegressor* meta-estimator to perform multi-output regression.
 A random forest regressor is used, which supports multi-output regression natively, so the results can be compared.